OneIdentity/safeguard-api-tutorial/spp5-safeguard-bash/safeguard-bash-hol.md

 is an issue that still needs to be fixed.

-In order to work on this step you will need to have two windows open, one to make a change via the Safeguard API and another one to watch the change happen.
+In order to work on this step you will need to have two windows open, one to make a change via the SPP API and another one to watch the change happen.
 You can either open two separate terminal windows or use a tool such as `tmux` to open two separate panes side by side.
 Another option is to cause events in PowerShell or in the desktop UI.

-In the first window, connect to the Safeguard API using a user that has the ability to create users (a user admin).
+In the first window, connect to the SPP API using a user that has the ability to create users (a user admin).

 ```Bash